 Slow-Roasted Lamb Shoulder with Bush Tomato Chutney

 Tender slow-roasted lamb shoulder paired with a tangy Australian bush tomato chutney, bringing native flavors to a comforting roast.
-This australian-inspired lamb ready in about 260 minutes pairs bone-in lamb shoulder, sliced garlic cloves, rosemary sprigs for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 520 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This australian-inspired lamb ready in about 260 minutes blends bone-in lamb shoulder, sliced garlic cloves, rosemary sprigs into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 520 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Prep: 20 min Cook: 240 min Serves 6 Australian cuisine 520 cal/serving